-Gabriel was recognized by “Super Lawyers” as a Rising Star in Northern California in 2018, 2019, 2020, and 2021.
+Gabriel received his J.D. from UC Law San Francisco (formerly Hastings College of the Law).
+Prior to joining Jarvis Fay, he worked as a law clerk in the Complex Litigation Department of the San Francisco Superior Court for two years.
+He was recognized by “Super Lawyers” as a Rising Star in Northern California in 2018, 2019, 2020, and 2021 and included in the Northern California “Super Lawyers” list for 2022.
 He has drafted several amicus briefs on behalf of the League of California Cities, serves as a member of Cal Cities’ Municipal Finance Committee, and is a contributor to the Finance and Economic Development chapter of the Municipal Law Handbook and Cal Cities’ Proposition 26 and 218 Implementation Guide.

-- Wyatt v.
-City of Sacramento (2021) 60 Cal.App.5th 303
+- Lejins v.
+City of Long Beach (2021) 72 Cal.App.5th 303

 - Daly v.
-San Bernardino County Board of Supervisors (2021) — P.3d — [appointment of public official]
+San Bernardino County Board of Supervisors (2021) 11 Cal.5th 1030 [amicus brief for Cal Cities]

-- “Business License Tax on Internet Companies; Transient Occupancy Tax from Online Hotel Brokers and VRBO-type Web-Based Rentals
+- Business License Tax on Internet Companies; Transient Occupancy Tax from Online Hotel Brokers and VRBO-type Web-Based Rentals

 Paper: League of California Cities, City Attorneys’ Spring Conference, May 2014